mrlesmithjr/everythingshouldbevirtual.github.io/_posts/2018/2018-02-09-ansible-generating-inventory-from-dnsmasq-leases.markdown

 handed out by DNSMasq.
 Turns out it is very easy, therefore I wanted to share this.

-> NOTE: Assumption is that you have a function DNSMasq server which is configured
+> NOTE: Assumption is that you have a functional DNSMasq server which is configured
 > to allocate IP addresses correctly.

 First thing we need to do is create a `Jinja2` template for our inventory: